 MVS Forums member gcha8e (novice/mid wrenching level) shows the results of his control arm removal effort, and the unfortunate boot tear suffered during his first ever try.
 Car: 2005 S60 2.5T AWD.
-As you can see in his video, he plans to sneakily flip the bump stop. 😉 Boot Tear – Lower Control Arm And […]
+As you can see in his video, he plans to sneakily flip the bump stop. 😉 Hello again!
+I finally borrowed a car […]

 Now-MVS Contributor amblerman crushes it with a beautiful squeaky dash repair DIY with photos and helpful steps, tools and required parts.
 He completed and documented this repair on his 1999 S70. amblerman » Here’s a report on how I repaired my squeaky dash.
 I acquired a 1999 S70 with 110K on it back in late 2016.
 This was […]

 MVS Contributor coflynn writes up a fantastic How-To DIY on replacing the power steering lines on his 2002 S60 AWD.
 It’s a Class A writeup with photos, comments, lists of tools, detailed procedures and all the other things that make working on your car easier.
 His lines are certainly more of an “edge case” condition […]